inno-devops-labs/F23-core-course-labs/app_python/README.md

 ## Pre-requirements

-- Python 3.11
-- Flask library
+- Docker

+## Build

+To build docker container use the following command:

+`docker build -t moscow-time-flask-app .`

+## Pull

+It is possible to pull the container from docker hub.
+To do is use the following command:

+`docker pull nabiull2020/moscow-time-flask-app:1.0.0`

-## Quick start
+## Run

-To run project use the following command:
+To run the container use the following command:

-- `python app.py`
+`docker run -p 8000:8000 nabiull2020/moscow-time-flask-app:1.0.0`

+or if you built it manually:

+`docker run -p 8000:8000 moscow-time-flask-app`

+The application will then be accessible at http://localhost:8000/

 ## Project repository